-Figure 7 provides the temperature elevations at all five deep dentin locations.
+Figure 8 provides the temperature elevations at all five deep dentin locations.
 All locations have two temperature peaks except the apical segment.
-Segment 5, at the apical site, has a total heating time of six seconds, however, the deep dentin temperature is elevated above 47°C for more than 10 seconds.
+Segment 5, at the apical site, has a total heating time of 6 s, however, the deep dentin temperature is elevated above 47 °C for more than 10 s.
 The residual heat accumulation within the deep dentin is evident.
-After the first round of heating, the temperatures at all locations decay, however, still higher than 41°C before the second round.
+After the first round of heating, the temperatures at all locations decay, however, still higher than 41 °C before the second round.
 Temperature elevations in the second round are typically higher than that achieved in the first round.

 The second requirement for the laser treatment is to ensure that no collateral thermal tissue damage occurs along the root-tissue interface, within the cementum and periodontal ligament.
-We assume that thermal damage occurs when the tooth-tissue interface experiences a temperature greater than 47°C for 10 seconds or more.
-Similar to the deep dentin locations, we evaluated five locations along the root-tissue interface as highlighted in Figure 5.
-The distance between the root-tissue interface and the deep dentin locations for Segments 1-5 ranges from 110 to 1.67 mm.
+We assume that thermal damage occurs when the tooth-tissue interface experiences a temperature greater than 47 °C for 10 s or more.
+Similar to the deep dentin locations, we evaluated five